Alain-L/quellog/CONTRIBUTING.md

-Ton texte est déjà bien structuré et clair.
-Voici une version légèrement améliorée pour plus de fluidité et de précision :

----

-# Contributing to Quellog
+# Contributing to _quellog_

 Thank you for considering contributing to _quellog_!
-We welcome contributions that enhance functionality, documentation, or performance.
+Contributions that improve functionality, documentation, performance, or developer experience are highly appreciated.
 Below are some guidelines to help you get started.

 ## Code of Conduct